ariasarch/MPS_1.0.0/README.md

 - 200 GB memory limit
 - 100% video percentage (decrease for testing)

+> **Note:** Animal ID currently only accepts numeric values due to how naming conventions propagate through the pipeline.
+This is a known limitation and may be addressed in a future update.

 ### Step 2: Data Preprocessing

 #### Step 2a: File Pattern Recognition